tma995/tma995.github.io/_posts/2019-04-09-inside-airbnb-nyc.md

 ![nyc_map5](https://github.com/tma995/tma995.github.io/raw/master/_posts/img/nyc_map5.png)

 For those who love traveling around the world and exploring new things, New York City should be, without doubt, among the top lines in your to-do list.
-You will find tons of fun and countless surprises in this famous metropolitan city once you get there.
+You will find tons of fun and countless surprises in this famous metropolitan city once you get there.<!-- more -->

 A living place is always the first thing to worry about when planing.
 Luckily we can turn to Airbnb for help.
 It provides us a large diversity of locations, room types and prices, chances to live with local host and then enjoy local life.